Vonr/vonr.github.io/articles/why-rust.md

 ## Iterators

-Iterators are by far my favourite feature of Rust, utilizing its powerful type system to create a concise and easy way of manipulating data.
+Iterators are another very powerful feature of Rust, utilizing its powerful type system to create a concise, easy, and efficient way of manipulating data.

 Most collection types in Rust either have an `iter` method or implement `IntoIterator`, which creates an `Iterator` over them.